ruiqic/ruiqic.github.io/_pages/cv.md

 Experience
 ======
+* Summer 2021, Research at Karsten Reuter Group, Fritz Haber Institute
+  * Compared Bayesian and ensemble methods of uncertainty quantification for machine-learned interatomic potentials to improve active learning framework.
+  * Explored uncertainty recalibration methods to improve the quality of uncertainty measures.

-* Summer 2019–Current, Research at Ulissi Group, CMU
+* Summer 2019 – Spring 2021, Research at Zachary Ulissi Group, Carnegie Mellon University
   * Calculated adsorption energies of different adsorbates and surfaces with density functional theory (DFT) to find desirable catalysts for electrochemical processes.
   * Organized and analyzed past DFT data to assess efficiency of current high-throughput automated workflow.
   * Trained machine learning models to prioritize high-success calculations and skip futile calculations.